smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 The screen for copying step data is the same as the screen for creating a new script.
 The next available sequence number for the script is automatically assigned, but the proposed sequence number can be changed in order to relocate the copied step into the correct position within the script.
 Capture Data records from the source script step will NOT be copied to the new Step record.
 :::
 9. Press <**Enter**> to record the new step data.
+10. If a Script Step is using Captured Data rules, a window is presented offering an option to copy, or not copy, the Captured Data and Response Rules links from the source Step.
+    - In most cases, these links to other master records should be copied because they typically affect the logic of Script Step processing, such as controlling Branching logic.

 #### Delete a Step